vinod912/Devops_coding/README.md

 # Jenkins CI/CD Pipeline for Spring Boot Java Application

 ## Overview
-### This project demonstrates a robust, secure, and automated CI/CD pipeline for a Java Spring Boot application (e.g., spring-petclinic) using Jenkins and Kubernetes.
+### This project demonstrates a robust, secure, and automated CI/CD pipeline for a Java Spring Boot application (spring-petclinic) using Jenkins and Kubernetes.

 #### The pipeline covers:
 - Source code checkout and build using Maven